MrBunsy/EPrints-OAPiwik/README.md

+# Eprints Notice

+* This plugin has been modified by EPrints Services to be easier to install.
+It is still under test, use at your own risk.

 # OpenAIRE Matomo tracker for EPrints.

 * Record usage data for OpenAIRE usage statistics in compliance with the COUNTER Code of Practice and the EOSC Beyond Interoperability Guidelines for Accounting Research Products.